Oxygem/stacksetup.com/Afterburst/welcome.md

 FUSE requires a support ticket.
 Just let us know.

+##### Does Afterburst offer cPanel?

+No -- though you can get a VPS cPanel licence from third parties for around $15/m - cheaper than a dedicated server licence - which you can then use on your VPS.

 ##### How does SSD caching work?

 Recently written or read data is stored on a RAID1 array of SSD's.
 This is significantly faster than the RAID10 array of hard drives used for storage, which means you get near SSD IO speeds, with HDD capacities.